Skip navigation

 I regularly appear on radio, podcast and tv shows to speak about my research.
 In 2022, I was featured on Arte's tv-show "Making History" to talk about "The Parasol and Beach Culture."
 I also use my expertise to write about topical issues for a general audience.
 You can find an op-ed (in French) I wrote for Libération in reaction to the 2020 Australian bushfires here, an article on how history can help us save California beaches for Time Magazine (2024) here, and my Top 5 beach reads recommendations for The Wall Street Journal here (2024).

 At Northumbria, I contribute to American studies and history modules, including the first-year core module "From Sea to Shining Sea: US History from 1776 to 2008", the second-year module "Affluence & Anxiety: US history 1920-1960" and the third-year module "Red, White and Green: The American Environment through Time."
 While teaching at Northumbria, I have reflected on the need to historicize the climate crisis and bring environmental issues to the forefront of the American studies curriculum.
-I have developed these ideas in a recent essay ("Decarbonizing the US History Survey") published in the Journal of American Studies and a roundtable I edited for Transatlantica
+I have developed these ideas in a recent essay ("Decarbonizing the US History Survey") published in the Journal of American Studies and a roundtable ("Code Red for American Studies") I edited for Transatlantica

 Elsa Devienne

 My first book, La ruée vers le sable : une histoire environnementale des plages de Los Angeles au XXe siècle (2020), recounts the formidable beach modernization campaign that transformed Los Angeles into one of the world’s greatest coastal metropolises, revealing how the city’s man-made shores served as a central locus for the reinvention of seaside leisure and the triumph of modern bodies.
 Integrating environmental, cultural, and social history, La ruée vers le sable not only uncovers how the Los Angeles coastline was constructed, but also how this major planning and engineering project affected the lives of ordinary city-dwellers and their relationship to nature.
 You can read a review published in Le Monde here, and a review in English here.
-A revised and updated English version of the book will come out in 2024 with Oxford University Press under the title Sand Rush: The Revival of the Beach in Twentieth-Century Los Angeles
+A revised and updated English version of the book came out in 2024 with Oxford University Press under the title Sand Rush: The Revival of the Beach in Twentieth-Century Los Angeles

 In parallel to my work on American coastlines, I have explored the history of the body, beauty, nudity, and muscularity.
 I have published several articles on these topics, including “The Life, Death, and Rebirth of Muscle Beach: Reassessing the Muscular Physique in Postwar America, 1940s-1980s” (Southern California Quarterly) which was awarded the 2019 Doyce B. Nunis, Jr. Award by the Historical Society of Southern California.

 The second looks at the history of pedestrianism and air pollution in US and UK cities from the perspective of parents and children.
-This short piece I wrote on the history of the school run will give you a taste of what I am trying to achieve with this research.
+This short piece I wrote on the history of the school run in the UK will give you a taste of what I am trying to achieve with this research.
 Whether writing on air pollution or plastics, I draw inspiration and determination from my commitment, in my personal life, to global climate action and environmental justice.

 • Please visit the Pure Research Information Portal for further information